true-async/php-true-async-rfc/basic.md

 ### Await

-The `await` operator is used to wait for the completion of another coroutine:
+The `await` keyword is used to wait for the completion of another coroutine:

 ```php